IsmaUPC/Dino/README.md

 ## Description

 Dino is a 2D Platformer where our main character is a dinosaur.
-He has to jump cliffs and jump to high places to be able to meet again with his father because he has been lost.
+He has to jump cliffs and jump to high places to be able to meet again with his mother because he has been lost.

 ## Key Features